-In the 1980s and 1990s Richard Kennedy completed about fifty highly detailed pen and ink drawings, largely of rural subjects in West Dorset.
+In the 1980s and early 1990s Richard Kennedy completed about fifty highly detailed pen and ink drawings, largely of rural subjects in West Dorset.

 All prints are exactly the same size as the original pictures.